 Video about Moria.
 Contextualization of immigration theory: why do people migrate?
+In this class, we will also debate racism and xenophobia in Berlin and Germany.
+I will present to them a few key historical issues and laws, as well as ethnographical material in the form of videos.
 Students should choose one of the following texts to present (presentations might be done in pairs).
 Note that students should present one text during this course, so not everyone will present every time.